JackKelly/light-speed-io/design.md

 ## Update (20th Dec 2023)

 Please note that some of the design below is now out-of-date.
 In particular, I'm no longer planning to use iterators to specify the data processing pipeline.
+I will update this design doc.

 ## Planned features